maanasanarayan/webdev-cs5610-project/README.md

 ## Technical details

 - This repository is the frontend of the application built on React JS.
-- The backend of the application is built on Node JS and can be found here - https://github.com/maanasanarayan/webdev-cs5610-node-project
+- The backend of the application is built on Node JS with Express and can be found here - https://github.com/maanasanarayan/webdev-cs5610-node-project
 - The user related data is maintained in a Mongodb database
 - The application uses data from both, remote API and local database to display the content